 Honesty and Integrity: ASAP Appraisal Group

-We think of our business as a profession.
-Requirements to become a licensed appraiser have become more difficult than ever before.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession rather than a trade.
-As with any profession we have a strict ethical code.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
+So it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-Appraisers may often have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
 Normally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.
+An appraiser's fiduciary roll is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

-Appraisers also have duties outside of boundaries of clients and others.
-For example, appraisers must be able to produce their work files for at least five years - something else ASAP Appraisal Group takes very seriously.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - something else ASAP Appraisal Group diligently adheres to.

-While busy with an assignment, we follow the highest ethical standards possible.
-We have a responsibility not to do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries biggest taboo, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unethical practices may be established by state law or professional organizations that the appraiser belongs.
+We demand the highest professional integrity possible from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+We set ourselves to a higher standard.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.

-When you engage ASAP Appraisal Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+As soon as you order an appraisal from ASAP Appraisal Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.